NatalieLockyer/Hangman/README.md

 * [Figlet](https://pypi.org/project/pyfiglet/) was imported to amend the font style

 Third party python modules that were imported and used are:
-* gspread was imported and this library of code was used to access and update the data in the spreadshhet
+* gspread was imported and this library of code was used to access and update the data in the spreadsheet.
-* google.oauth2.service_account was used to authorise the connecion with Google Sheets API.
+* google.oauth2.service_account was used to authorise the connection with Google Sheets API.

 ### My Python Files
 * 'hangman_tries' is a file where the structure of the hangman and the lives lost diagrams are stored.
 This has been imported to the run.py sheet.